Demonstrate the Power of One With Games and Activities

 The battery-operated Perfection game will be used to illustrate the concept of teamwork in a call center setting.
 The object of the game is to drop a set of different sized pieces into corresponding slots before a timer runs out, popping up and scattering the pieces.

 Gather three participants and distribute the game pieces equally among them.
 Set the timer and have them place the pieces in before the timer runs out.
+This is like the regular classic games in 666casino, the principle is quite similar to the roulette games.
 With three people working together, they should be able to complete the task at a fairly leisurely pace.
 Set the timer to the same time and then remove a person and let everyone see how much faster the two staff have to work to beat the same time.
 Either they will not finish, or if they do, it will be very close and stressful.
 Explain that the game pieces represent calls being processed and if all staff (three people) are in place, everyone can work at a comfortable pace, while missing people forces the ones left behind to work harder.

 You can use more than three participants to show impact of overstaffing.
 With too many people in place, there is not really enough for each person to do, meaning boredom sets in.